Black Record: Germans Past and Present: Synopsis

 Black Record: Germans Past and Present is a harsh critique of German society and culture, portraying them as inherently militaristic and expansionist.
 In Black Record, Vansittart musters both historical and anecdotal evidence.
 In the introduction, he says Germany caused "five wars and four misses" in the last seventy-five years.
 The five wars were the Second Schleswig War (1864), the Austro-Prussian War (1866), the Franco-Prussian War (1870-1871), World War I (1914-1918), and World War II (1939-1945).
 The four near misses were the Moroccan Crisis (1905-1906, 1911), the Balkan Wars (1912-1913), the Sudetenland Crisis (1938), and the Spanish Civil War (1936-1939).
 Vansittart makes three core assertions about Germany.
-The first is that his argument is based on factual observations regarding Germany's behavior towards its neighbors.
+The first is that his argument is based on factual observations regarding Germany's behaviour towards its neighbours.
 The second maintains that while not all Germans are inherently bad, the detrimental Germans outweigh the virtuous ones: "the good exist, but ... they have hitherto not been numerous enough to turn the scale."
 The third is that Germans showcase a prioritization of military efficiency over humanitarian considerations, as evidenced by the 1902 German war manual Kriegsbrauch im Landkriege.
 As a recurring metaphor depicting Germany's vices, Vansittart employs the image of a butcherbird.
-He explains that the butcherbird epitomizes German nature: "it is an animal which looks harmless enough to deceive its neighbors, but which is continually springing on them when they least suspect it, and butchering them."
+He explains that the butcherbird epitomizes German nature: "it is an animal which looks harmless enough to deceive its neighbours, but which is continually springing on them when they least suspect it, and butchering them."
 As historical evidence, Vansittart invokes Germany's deceitfulness (e.g. the 1870 Ems Dispatch) and expansionist ambitions (e.g. Lebensraum) as repetitive themes.
 Vansittart draws a parallel by comparing how Frederick the Great of Prussia and Catherine the Great of Russia partitioned Poland in what is now known as the Second Partition of Poland in the 1790s, to Adolf Hitler's division of Poland with Joseph Stalin in what was later revealed to be a secret addendum to the Molotov-Ribbentrop Pact.
 For anecdotal evidence, Vansittart describes an instance where he visited Germany as a child to participate in a tennis tournament.
 He states that during the match his opponent, a German boy, felt disrespected and challenged him to a duel with either a sword or pistol.